freeCodeCamp/devdocs/.github/ISSUE_TEMPLATE/bug_report.md

 ## OS information

 <!--
-Write what operative system and web browser you use -->
+What operating system and browser version are you using?
+-->

 ## Steps to reproduce

 <!--
-Write the steps to reproduce this bug or write a description about when and how is this happening
+Write the steps to reproduce this bug or write a description about when and how you encountered it
 -->

 ## More resources